bbalakriz/aap-openshift-gitops/Readme.md

 .....
 ```

-**TIP**: Steps 4, 5 and 6 could be done from OpenShift GitOps web console as well using the "New App" option
+**TIP**: Steps 4, 5 and 6 could be done from OpenShift GitOps web console as well using the "New App" option a shown in the Appendix section below.

 7) Log in to the OpenShift GitOps console with the 'admin' user credentials and verify that the aap-install project and all resources are created successfully.